 - I understand how hard it can be to get control of your use or stop it.

 While the issues relevant to working with women in general are applicable to working with pregnant women, there are some unique issues you need to consider.

 As already mentioned, being pregnant can be an important time for change.
 It is a time when a woman might be highly motivated to stop or reduce her drinking, come off drugs, or stabilise her drug use in order to have a healthy pregnancy and be the best mum she can be.
-As such it is important that Child Safety and other professionals working with the family make the most of this unique opportunity.

 Women’s attempts to hide from services they fear may take their child can be interpreted negatively—for example, that they’re disengaged from services and not wanting help.
 This fear of services can take the form of a mother who appears to: